Content on this page was generated by AI and has not been manually reviewed.

 What is a site-to-site VPN?

 A site-to-site VPN creates a secure, encrypted tunnel between two or more networks over the Internet, letting devices at each site communicate as if they were on the same local network.
-If needed, specify the target remote network and local network for the tunnel
+Edge router x vpn server setup guide for EdgeRouter X with OpenVPN, IPsec, and WireGuard considerations 2026

 Does EdgeRouter X support IPsec?